uabrc/researcher_facing_readthedocs/source/openstack/volume_setup_basic.rst

       /dev/disk/by-uuid/<uuid> <directory> auto defaults,nofail 0 3

    .. figure:: ./images/persistent_volumes_007.png
+      :alt: Image showing the MINGW64 terminal.
+The nano editor is open and the file /etc/fstab is being edited with sudo privileges to allow saving.
+The suggested line has been added to the file.

 7. Verify `fstab` was modified correctly by soft rebooting the instance and verifying the mount again using :shell:`df -h | egrep "<pmount>"`.

    .. figure:: ./images/persistent_volumes_008.png
+      :alt: Image showing the MINGW64 terminal.
+The instance has been rebooted prior to this.
+The command df -h | egrep "vdb1" has been used to verify the partition was mounted on restart.

 8. Set access control using the following commands:

    .. code-block:: bash

-      sudo apt install acl (or yum install, etc., if not already installed) sudo setfacl -R -m u:<username>:rwx <directory>
+      sudo apt install acl # or yum install, etc., if not already installed sudo setfacl -R -m u:<username>:rwx <directory>

    .. figure:: ./images/persistent_volumes_009.png
+      :alt: Image showing the MINGW64 terminal.
+The acl package has been installed using the command sudo apt install acl.
+The access controls have been set on the mount point /mnt/my-volume using the sudo setfacl command.

 9. Verify the access controls were modified correctly by creating a test file and then listing files in :code:`<directory>` to ensure the file was created.
 The following commands will achieve this: